React 19

 Vercel CLI is part of the recommended local workflow.

 Glossary Builder is a Vite + React + TypeScript application with a small Vercel serverless backend.
-Its core value comes from Claude-powered content generation, while the browser handles state, local persistence, and export.
+Its core value comes from provider-configurable LLM generation, while the browser handles state, local persistence, and export.
 Compared with Card Tracker, it is more of an AI-assisted frontend app than a file-driven Node application.